Group Sum Chromatic Number of Graphs: Introduction

-The problem considered in this paper is, in a sense, a link between these two subjects.
-Assume we are given an arbitrary graph $G$ that is $\chi(G)$-colourable and has no components isomorphic to $K_1$ or $K_2$.
+The problem considered in this paper is, in a sense, a connection between these two topics.
+Assume we are given an arbitrary graph $G$ that is $\chi(G)$-colourable and has no component isomorphic to $K_1$ or $K_2$.
 Assume $\gr$ is an Abelian group of order $m\geq \chi(G)$ with the operation denoted by $+$ and neutral element $0$.
 For convenience we will write $ka$ to denote $a+a+\dots+a$ (where element $a$ appears $k$ times), $-a$ to denote the inverse of $a$ and we will use $a-b$ instead of $a+(-b)$.
-Moreover, the notation $\sum_{a\in S}{a}$ will be used as a short form for $a_1+a_2+a_3+\dots$, where $a_1, a_2, a_3, \dots$ are all the elements of the set $S$.
+Moreover, the notation